phuongwj/my-notes/aws-certified-cloud-practitioner/4-aws-global-infrastructure.md

 A lot of services don't even require you to choose a subnet because they're fully managed by AWS.
 However, in cases like virtual machines, you're always choosing a subnet.

-Example of an architectural diagram, representing two AZs, the Subnets associated with those AZs, and EC2 instances (Virtual Machines) launched in those subnetes.
+Example of an architectural diagram, representing two AZs, the Subnets associated with those AZs, and EC2 instances (Virtual Machines) launched in those subnets.

 ![Example of an Architectural Diagram mentioned above](/aws-certified-cloud-practitioner/assets/azs-with-subnets.jpg "Example of an Architectural Diagram mentioned above")